-For an unpretentious, traditional Hungarian meal, leave behind the tourist-heavy streets of downtown and head to Pozsonyi Kisvendéglő inside the residential Újlipótváros neighborhood.
-Red-and-white checkered tablecloths and an exhaustive menu spanning across 12 categories (soups, stews, ready-made, etc.) will await you at this popular, no-frills neighborhood restaurant.
+For an unpretentious traditional Hungarian meal, leave behind the tourist-heavy streets of downtown and head to Pozsonyi Kisvendéglő inside the residential Újlipótváros neighborhood.
+Red-and-white checkered tablecloths and an exhaustive menu spanning across soups, stews, ready-made dishes, and noodle desserts will await you at this wildly popular neighborhood restaurant.

 Note that the food here is average at best.
 It's the old-school vibes and the low prices that draw most people to Pozsonyi Kisvendéglő — if you come from downtown, the price points will be an especially welcome surprise.
 Many of the more than a hundred dishes on the menu riff on the same classics.
 The hearty goulash (€3) sports a crimson hue thanks to the generous paprika seasoning, which is also true for the paprikash and pörkölt stews (€6).
 Round out your meal with the cottage cheese layered dumplings (túrógombóc), or Gundel palacsinta, a Hungarian crepe blanketed in chocolate sauce and filled with ground walnuts.
 Reservations are recommended, particularly to the outdoor tables in the summertime.